-B. LIST OF USES
+C. LIST OF USES

-Permitted, temporary, and accessory uses in the 52nd & McDowell PUD shall comply with the Commerce Park District - General Commerce Park Option (CP-GCP), the General Commercial District (C-3), and the Light Industrial District (A-1), which can be found in Sections 626, 624, and 627, respectively.
+Permitted and accessory uses in the 52nd & McDowell PUD shall comply with the Commerce Park District - General Commerce Park Option (CP-GCP), the General Commercial District (C-3), and the Light Industrial District (A-1), which can be found in Sections 626, 624, and 627, respectively.
 Any property owner of the Site may request an interpretation of analogous uses to the defined list from the City of Phoenix Zoning Ordinance.
 The Zoning Administrator may administratively approve a use analogous to those uses listed in Sections 626, 624, and 627.
-In the event that a conflict between permitted land uses within the zoning districts occurs, the least restrictive zoning district shall prevail.
+In the event that a conflict between permitted land uses within the zoning districts occurs, the A-1 Zoning District shall prevail.
 The following are additional permitted uses:

-Public utility buildings and facilities
+- Public utility buildings and facilities - Temporary uses in compliance with Section 708